Tianxinhuang/PCLossNet/README.md

 # PCLossNet
-The codes for Learning to Train a Point Cloud Reconstruction Network without Matching[ECCV'22]
+[ECCV'22] The codes for Learning to Train a Point Cloud Reconstruction Network without Matching

 ## Environment
 * TensorFlow 1.13.1